Atlas CMS

 dataanySuccess onlyThe payload (object or array).

-metaobjectList endpointsPagination info (total, page, limit, next_cursor).
+metaobjectList endpointsPagination info (total_data, current_page, page_size, total_pages, next_cursor).

 codestringErrors onlyMachine-readable error code (e.g. UNAUTHORIZED).